Find Nursing Schools

 17 Colleges

 In 2021, 1,908 students received a nursing degree from a college in Nebraska, making it rank #37 in terms of graduations.
-Students who live in the state can take advantage of in-state tuition averaging $17,080 a year, while students from out-of-state may pay a higher average tuition of $18,549 a year.
+Nebraska colleges offer students average in-student tuition of $16,615 per year, while students attending fron out-of-state may pay something more like $18,078 per year.

 Learn more about the most popular schools below: